-Lean startup Eliminates Uncertainly.
+- Lean startup Eliminates Uncertainly.
 It veers away from the “just do it” approach.
 Starting a business is entering into a world full of uncertainty.
-Lean startup helps by establishing a process, a methodology.
+The lean startup helps by establishing a process, a methodology.

 - Lean Startup focuses on customer discovery.
 According to Ash Maurya, the author of Running Lean and founder of spark 59, the goal of any business is to make its customers happy.
 It’s not about the offerings; it’s about making solutions to their problems through the business and its offerings.
 Customers don’t care about your solution, customers care about their problems.

 While the Lean Startup has become the bible of the tech startup movement, its philosophy is based on an actionable tool called the Lean Canvas— a tool developed Ash Maurya and adopted from the Business Model Canvas authored by entrepreneur Alexander Osterwalder and Swiss academic Yves Pigneur.

 You might be wondering, Lean Canvas look like this:

 The Lean Canvas is a one-page business model tool that focuses on defining customer problems and developing solutions to achieve problem-solution fit.
 Unlike the Business Model Canvas, what I like about the lean canvas is that it is centered on finding the right problems to solve rather than jumping directly on building the business.
 For more information on lean canvas, you can enroll FREE in Ash Maurya’s Udemy Lean Canvas Course